 Under California law, abusing an elder, someone who is 65 years of age or older, can result in both criminal charges and a civil action.
 Additionally, there are requirements for those providing care to the elderly that caregivers should know.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing all aspects of elder abuse.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 916-443-1267.

 Elder abuse is a single, or repeated act, or lack of appropriate action, occurring within any relationship where there is an expectation of trust, which causes harm or distress to an older person.
 Elder abuse is also referred to as either elder mistreatment or senior abuse.